konsumer/easy-mac-kvm/README.md

 To use it, you will need python & qemu installed, and kvm only works on a Linux host.
 You will also need harware-virtualization on your processor.

-If you want to see the current setup I am using, you can checkout the [mysetup branch](https://github.com/konsumer/easy-mac-kvm/tree/mysetup).
-It's very hardware-specific, though, so YMMV.

 If you haven't already, install qemu:

 ```bash